Yusu-f/livegap-charts/docs/charts/stacked-bar-chart.md

-# Bar Chart
+# Stacked Bar Chart

-Bar charts are an effective tool for visually comparing different categories or values.
-They are instrumental when you want to:
+Stacked bar charts are a variation of bar charts that are used to display the total value of multiple categories and their individual contributions to that total.
+This type of chart is especially useful when you want to:

-* **Show the distribution of data points**: How often a particular category or value occurs.
+* **Show the composition of a total value**: How different categories contribute to a whole.
+* **Compare the total values of different groups**: Identify which groups have higher or lower total values.
-* **Compare metric values across different groups**: Identify differences in performance, quantity, or frequency between various categories.
+* **Analyze how the composition of the total value changes across different groups**: Understand the differences in the contributions of various categories to the total value.
-* **Determine which groups are highest or most common**: Easily spot the largest or most frequent categories.
-* **Visualize how other groups compare against the others**: Understand the relative differences between categories.

-Here's a detailed guide on creating a bar chart with LiveGap charts.
+Here's a detailed guide on creating a stacked bar chart with LiveGap charts.

-## How to create and use a Bar Chart
+## How to create and customize a Stacked Bar Chart

-### Step 1: Create a Bar Chart
+### Step 1: Create a Stacked Bar Chart

-To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Bar Chart` from the list of options.
+To create a new stacked bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Stacked Bar Chart` from the list of options.

-This will open the Chart editor with the default bar chart loaded.
+This will open the Chart editor with the default stacked bar chart loaded.

-You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different stacked bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your bar chart using the spreadsheet at the bottom of the screen.
+Add your data to your stacked bar chart using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)